larayeung/standardblog/abcusdaccountability/readme.md

 Very often, an administrator by the name of $!RS would call students into her office and verbally abuse them as punishment for breaking some rule.
 It's important to understand the context of the office: students who make the reasonable choice to walk out of that office and ignore that verbal abuse can face repercussions and retaliation.

 Of course, reprimands like "You shouldn't have done this", "You broke this rule", "This person's feelings were hurt" are not verbal abuse.
-What $!RS has spewed to students is categorically different.
+What $!RS has spewed to many students is categorically different.

 **Option One: Walking Into An Open Fire**